lukingroup/pylabnet/README.md

 ```bash
 python setup.py sdist bdist_wheel
 ```
-This will create a pylabnet/dist directory (which should not be tracked by github) containing the build files for this version
+This will create a pylabnet/dist directory (which should not be tracked by github) containing the build files for this version.
+Note that this requires one to `pip install wheel`.

 4. To upload to pip, run the command
 ```bash